-- iii.
-One unisex locker room and one unisex /ADA compliant shower facility large enough to include a bench, hanger rod, and shelf for each office tenant. - b.
-Public Transportation and Shared-ride Uber/Lift Information Kiosks for both ground floor and office employees; the information kiosk shall include a touch screen media device which can provide real time arrivals for various bus lines and other public transit and/or Shared-ride related information. - c.
-Twenty two (22) marked parking stalls constructed with infrastructure necessary to allow for future installation of Electrical Vehicle (EV) charging stations in the subterranean parking levels and two (2) EV ready parking spaces at the ground level consistent with the predevelopment plans; EV ready parking spaces shall be consistent with applicable California Green Building Code standards. - d.
-At least two low/zero emission vehicle designated parking spaces and at least one carpool/vanpool designated parking at each subterranean parking level; the infrastructure ready EV spaces may be used. - e.
-With approval from Public Works, designated loading areas for shared-ride vehicles along Washington Blvd and/or Delmas Terrace or an onsite designated loading area for shared-ride vehicles. - f.
+- 1. One end of trip facility including Employee Bicycle Lockers consistent with the bicycle parking condition included within this document; the applicant shall provide a design that identifies number of employees served by the facility. - 2.
+Public Transportation and Shared-ride Uber/Lift Information Kiosks for both ground floor and office employees; the information kiosk shall include a touch screen media device which can provide real time arrivals for various bus lines and other public transit and/or Shared-ride related information. - 3.
+Twenty two (22) marked parking stalls constructed with infrastructure necessary to allow for future installation of Electrical Vehicle (EV) charging stations in the subterranean parking levels and two (2) EV ready parking spaces at the ground level consistent with the predevelopment plans; EV ready parking spaces shall be consistent with applicable California Green Building Code standards. - 4.
+At least two low/zero emission vehicle designated parking spaces and at least one carpool/vanpool designated parking at each subterranean parking level; the infrastructure ready EV spaces may be used. - 5.
+With approval from Public Works, designated loading areas for shared-ride vehicles along Washington Blvd and/or Delmas Terrace or an onsite designated loading area for shared-ride vehicles. - 6.
 Subsidized Shared-Ride/Uber/Lift Service The Project shall provide employees with a voucher or similar system for Uber/Lift ridesharing services to facilitate use of rideshare services.
 The subsidy shall be for two years after C of O and provide up to \$12 per day (or \$5 to \$6 per trip per day with a trip limit of two per day) for up to 50 employees and up to a maximum of \$312,000 over the two year period.
-The Project owner or property management firm shall provide evidence and/or accounting annually to the City of such subsidy. - g.
-Promotion of walking through a "walk to work" program in coordination with the on-site office employees and a posted neighborhood map with approximate walking distances and times to local neighborhood amenities. - h.
-Two bicycle sharing spaces with accompanying bicycles to be owned/ensured/maintained by the Project's property management company. - i.
-Other potential Measures which may be required consistent with City mobility measures, if adopted, prior to Certificate of Occupancy: - i.
-TAP Card Subsidy Project will subsidize the purchase of up to 50 TAP cards for a period of three years for employees who opt to take Metro instead of personal vehicles, and will not be provided onsite parking accommodations and not receive a car share subsidy as noted above (subsection f). - ii.
-Cash-Out Alternative Project will offer a cash-out bonus to individuals who opt to use other modes of commuting options such as carpools, shuttles, bicycles, or walking.
-The cash-out bonus will count towards the 50 employee obligation. - iii.
-TAP Card Maintenance Project tenants will procure and register TAP cards. - iv.
-Additional long term bicycle lockers. - v.
-The Project owner or property management firm shall provide evidence and/or accounting annually to the City of such subsidy.
+The Project owner or property management firm shall provide evidence and/or accounting annually to the City of such subsidy. - 7.
+Promotion of walking through a "walk to work" program in coordination with the on-site office employees and a posted neighborhood map with approximate walking distances and times to local neighborhood amenities.

+- 8. Two bicycle sharing spaces with accompanying bicycles to be owned/ensured/maintained by the Project's property management company. - 9.
+Other potential Measures which may be required consistent with City mobility measures, if adopted, prior to Certificate of Occupancy. - 10.
+TAP Cards The Project will subsidize the purchase of up to 50 TAP cards for a period of three years for employees who opt to take Metro instead of personal vehicles, and will not be provided on-site parking accommodations and not receive a car share subsidy per Condition No 17 6; or, the Project will offer a cash-out bonus to individuals who opt to use other modes of commuting options such as carpools, car share, shuttles, bicycles, or walking.
+The cash-out bonus will count towards the 50 employee obligation.
+Further, the Applicant shall procure and register TAP cards for project tenants and the Project owner or property management firm shall provide evidence and/or accounting annually to the City of such subsidy.